Latina women at the 1977 National Women's Conference: Employment

 Minority women rank below minority men and white men.
-According to the U.S. Bureau of Labor Statistics data shows that in 1975, the average minority female worker earned 26 percent less than the average minority male, and 43 percent less than the average white male.
+According to the U.S. Bureau of Labor Statistics, in 1975, the average minority female worker earned 26 percent less than the average minority male, and 43 percent less than the average white male.
 These statistics are prevalent to minority women since 28 percent of the 7.5 million families are headed by women.
 One-third of all families headed by women are below the poverty level.
 This is seen more through Black and Hispanic families.

-Unemployment rates for minority women are considerably higher than those for white women and minority and white men.
-For example, minority women unemployment rate was 13.3 percent in 1977 compared with the 7.8 percent rate of their white counterparts.
+Minority women had an unemployment rate of 13.3 percent in 1977, compared with the 7.8 percent rate of their white counterparts.
 The unemployment rate for female minority teenagers was 39.0 percent in 1976.

 As of March 1977, 45 percent of employed minority women were in white collar jobs, compared to the 66 percent of employed white women.
 About 23 percent of white women were working in higher paying, professional-technical, and managerial positions, compared with the 18 percent of minority women.
 Sixteen percent of minority women occupied lower paying careers (e.g., assemblers, inspectors, semiskilled factory workers) compared to the 10 percent of white women.